Justophil/JustoPhil/README.md

 # Hi there 👋

-I am a student studying in computer science and technology in Vanier College, almost graduating.
+I am a student studying in computer science.
 I am person who likes playing video games, and coding anything that I find interesting to do.

 ## My knowledge